facebookresearch/Mephisto/mephisto/providers/README.md

 # CrowdProviders
 The providers directory is home to the existing providers for Mephisto.
 This file describes high level what crowd providers do, important details on existing providers, and how to create a new `CrowdProvider` for an existing crowdsourcing service.

+(TODO) Qualifications need to be added to crowd providers

 ## Implementation Details
 `CrowdProvider`s in short exist to be an abstraction layer between Mephisto and wherever we're sourcing the crowdwork from.
 Using `CrowdProvider`s lets Mephisto launch the same tasks all over the place using the same code.
 The primary abstractions that need a little bit of wrapping are the `Worker`, `Agent`, `Unit`, and `Requester`.
 These requirements and high level abstraction reasoning are included below, while explicit implementation requirements are provided in the "How to make a new `CrowdProvider`" section.